Complete Platform Support Solution

-- Choice of blocking, non-blocking and asynchronous API
+- Choice of blocking, non-blocking and asynchronous API.

-- Consistent and robust error handling
+- Consistent and robust error handling.

-- Optional timeout on any blocking calls
+- Optional timeout on any blocking calls.

-- Low jitter sub-millisecond delays and timers
+- Low jitter sub-millisecond delays and timers.

-- Thread-safe API and optional low resource/high performance non-thread-safe API
+- Thread-safe API and optional low resource/high performance non-thread-safe API.

 Modules and Peripherals

-- Low level & RTOS startup code
+- Low level CPU & RTOS startup code.

-- Interrupt management
+- Interrupt management.

 - System tick, hardware timers and watchdogs

-- Low speed I/O UART, I2C, SPI & GPIO
+- Low speed I/Os, UART, I2C, SPI & GPIO.

 - SoC level peripherals, clock & reset.